-MasterCard have acted as a debit and credit card provider since 1966.
+MasterCard has been a debit and credit card provider since 1966.
 Cards provided by MasterCard are accepted in 24 million locations worldwide, making it the most widely received credit card.

-They were originally founded to compete with VISA cards in the US but have expanded to provide payment cards for banks and card issuers worldwide.
+It was originally founded to compete with VISA cards in the US but has expanded to provide payment cards for banks and card issuers worldwide.

-You can see if MasterCard provide your credit card by looking for their recognisable orange and red “Venn diagram” logo on your credit or debit card.
+You can see if MasterCard provides your credit card by looking for its recognisable orange and red 'Venn diagram' logo on your credit or debit card.

 Why should I choose a MasterCard credit card?

 MasterCard and Visa credit and debit cards are both more or less universally accepted at all electronic payment terminals, so access shouldn’t be a problem whoever provides your card.